5 Minute Yoga in Bed

 Start your bedtime practice sitting in Siddhasana, or Adept’s Pose.
 Cross your legs with your ankles lined up on your body’s center line.
 Place your hands gently on your knees, palms up or palms down as is comfortable.
 Breathe in, and feel excitement and your sense of adventure filling your body.
 Breathe out, feeling it peace take its place.
 Continue like this until you begin to feel more relaxed.

+The perfect yoga in bed posture!
 Move into this pose by sitting on your feet with your knees bent under you.
 Fold yourself forward at the waist, reaching your hands as far as they can go.
 Stretch your body, then relax down into your bed.
 Feel your forehead resting on the bed and let it get heavy.
 Breathe here, curled up into a ball as if you were a child resting.

 Sit up from Child’s Pose, then slowly move onto your hands and your knees.
 Exhale, and round your back.
 Feel your belly button pushing into your spine as you get as much air out of your lungs as possible.
 Hold for a second, then inhale and arch your back, filling your lungs to the brim.
 Repeat this until your spine feels loose and your breath strong.

-End your short practice in Corpse Pose.
+End your yoga in bed short practice in Corpse Pose.
 Lie on your back with your arms and legs comfortable.
 Close your eyes and focus on your breath.
 If it helps, you can place one or both hands on your belly and/or your chest, to feel how your body moves as you breathe.

 As you lie in this pose, think about letting all of the extra energy go.
 You will be able to handle whatever this adventure has to offer.
 Let yourself drift to sleep, or roll over to a position that’s more comfortable.